 using the MM_Member_Data SmartTag, this can be sent to your member in a welcome email as

 well as added to the My Account page.
 See the process to use Custom Fields and SmartTags to help

-The right to erasure: (only available in version 2.2.8) MemberMouse has created a 'Forget Member'
+The right to erasure: (available in version 2.2.8 and greater) MemberMouse has created a 'Forget Member'

 feature in the Member Details area which will randomize personally identifiable user data while keeping

 the data structure intact, so that removing records from the database does't affect reporting, order and